macadev/Gibbon-Tabs/README.md

 - __Tab Snapshots let you save all your open tabs so you can close them and open them later.__
 - You can take a snapshot of all your windows, or just the currently active one.
 - Snapshots are synchronized across all your devices running Chrome and Gibbon Tabs.
 - Take a snapshot of...
   - The internal sites you open at work every morning!
   - All the websites you use to procrastinate.
 Waste lots of time more effectively!
   - The giant hairy ball of tabs you don't want to close, but you sure as hell don't want to take home at the end of the day either.
 Free your mind!
 - Snapshots are synchronized to your Google profile using [chrome.storage.sync](https://developer.chrome.com/extensions/storage) - I don't have access to your history.
 All data is stored securely in Google's servers.
+- The "Overwrite Snapshot" widget lets you modify the contents of snapshots you created in the past.

 ## Requirements